Home » Dinner Recipes » 30 Minute Meals » One Pot Tomato Orzo

 • Heat the oil in a large pan over medium heat.

-• Add the diced onion, celery and carrot (plus optional pinch of salt) and sautรฉ for about 5 minutes until softening.
+• Add the diced onion, celery and carrot (plus optional pinch of salt) and sauté for about 5 minutes until softening.

-• Stir in the garlic and tomato puree and cook for another 2 minutes before stirring in the orzo.
+• Stir in the garlic and tomato puree and cook for another 2 minutes before stirring in the orzo and tinned tomatoes.

-• Pour over the stock and bring to a simmer.
+• Pour over the stock, stir well and bring to a simmer.
 Cook for 8-10 minutes until the orzo is tender and the liquid has reduced.

 • Annoyingly, orzo likes to stick to the bottom of the pan so make sure to give it a stir every few minutes.